Memoir

 Dad and I carried two heavy duty black trash bags on and off red cable cars and white city buses stained with grime.
 We didn’t have any suitcases.
 It was the summer Jerry Garcia died: August of 1995.
 It was a hot and busy time in San Francisco.
 Hippies were buzzing around with sticks of incense and sage, mourning the death of their leader.

-We carted our black trash bags through the crowds of spectators and Dead Heads at Golden Gate Park.
+We carted our black trash bags through the crowds of Dead Heads at Golden Gate Park.
 We carted the trash bags along with us for slices of cheese pizza and Ripley’s Belief it or Not at Fisherman’s Wharf.
 We carted the trash bags to the arboretum where they held them for us behind the desk as we looked at the exhibits.
 At the end of the day we boarded a bus and rode along, exhausted from our exciting day in the city.
 When we got off and the bus drove away Dad and I both looked down at my empty hands, horrified.
 I had forgotten my “suitcase” on the bus.
 So Dad bought me a t-shirt that read San Francisco and had a picture of the Golden Gate Bridge–I wore that t-shirt and a long flowered hippie skirt for the rest of the summer.

 We were not Dead Heads.
 I did end up with a little sticker that read Dead Head and when we got home from our summer vacation to San Francisco I put the sticker on my purple lunch pail, not knowing what it meant exactly, but being drawn to it.
 Really we were a kind of hill or farm people from a family of redwood loggers.
 We were average people, Dad and I. We listened to The Police and The Steve Miller Band and Tom Petty and the Heartbreakers.
 Yeah, I guess we were pretty average, besides the Hare Krishna thing.